A1Smirnov/alab32031/README.md

 npm install
 ```

-### Development Mode
+### Running the Project

-To run the project in development mode with hot reloading:
+To start the project in development mode:

 ```bash
 npm start
 ```

-Your app will be available at [http://localhost:3000](http://localhost:3000).
+This will open the project at [http://localhost:3000](http://localhost:3000).

 ### Production Build